AdobeDocs/experience-platform.en/help/xdm/data-types/media-reporting-details.md

 >[!NOTE]
 >
->These fields are not used to create requests.
-Rather, this combined set of fields sent to Adobe Experience Platform or Adobe Analytics are compiled from your request data and metrics added or processed by the server infrastructure.
+>Media Collection fields capture data and send it onto other Adobe services for further processing.
+Media Reporting fields are used by Adobe services to analyze the Media Collection fields sent by users.
+This data, alongside other specific user metrics, are computed and reported upon.

 [!UICONTROL Media Reporting Details] is a standard Experience Data Model (XDM) data type that captures essential details about media playback events.
 Use the [!UICONTROL Media Reporting Details] data type to capture details such as the playhead position within the content, unique session identifiers, and various nested properties related to session, among others.
 This data type provides a comprehensive overview of the playback experience, that enables the tracking and analysis of media consumption patterns and associated events during playback sessions.

 >[!NOTE]
 >
->Media Collection fields capture data and send it onto other Adobe services for further processing.
-Media Reporting fields are used by Adobe services to analyze the Media Collection fields sent by users.
-This data, alongside other specific user metrics, are computed and reported upon.
+>The fields mentioned below are not directly used to create requests.
+Instead, the collection of fields sent to Adobe Experience Platform or Adobe Analytics is assembled from your request data, and metrics are then incorporated or processed by the server infrastructure.
+While Platform collects various types of your user events, the reports returned to you focus on specific events, such as `media.sessionStart`, `media.adStart`, and `media.sessionComplete`.
+This means that although you transmit 12 types of events during collection, your reports will only present breakdowns based on the five events listed below.

 +++Select to display a diagram of the [!UICONTROL Media Reporting Details] data type.
 ![A diagram of the [!UICONTROL Media Reporting Details] data type.](../images/data-types/media-reporting-details.png)